 Almost every day, new target image requests – a combination of scientific, educational, crew and public affairs needs – get added to the team database.
 The Jacobs team on ground checks the ISS orbit tracks alongside ground targets, the sun elevation angles for the target and weather conditions to ensure the crew can view the ground target requested.
 Once all checks are passed, the target will be included in the daily target capture list for the team aboard ISS.

 When possible and applicable, the team at JSC will request the astronauts capture imagery before a natural disaster hits an area.
 This is primarily the case when a large tropical storm is forecasted to hit a specific area, as our team can keep up-to-date with when and where a storm will hit.
 Pre-storm and post-storm imagery is invaluable when assessing storm damage, including flooding, infrastructure damage, power outages and other factors.

-Since 2012, we’ve delivered nearly 2,400 images in support of the U.S. Geological Survey/Disaster Program documenting natural and humanmade disasters around the world, including Hurricane Florence and the Kilauea volcanic eruption in 2018.
+Since 2012, we’ve delivered more than 4,200 images in support of the U.S. Geological Survey/Disaster Program documenting natural and humanmade disasters around the world, including Hurricane Florence and the Kilauea volcanic eruption in 2018.

 During Hurricane Florence, a Category 1 hurricane active from Sept.
 11 to 21, teams captured imagery of the hurricane as it formed.
 And in May, teams captured a total of 116 images to of the Kilauea volcanic eruption.